zhousarah/azure-compute-docs/articles/azure-impact-reporting/creating-logic-app.md

     }
     ```

-    Click "Save" to save the changes.
+    Select "Save" to save the changes.

 7. Navigate to "Developer" -> "Designer."
-Click on the "Run KQL Query" block.
+Select the "Run KQL (Kusto Query Language) Query" block.
 Replace "Cluster URL" and "Database" with the target Kusto cluster and database.
 Replace the "Query" with the query from the prerequisites.
-Next, click on the blue "Change connection" link underneath the query textbox.
-Set "Authentication" to Managed Identity and set "Managed identity" to the managed identity created in the prerequisites with an appropriate "Connection Name" and click "Create."
+Next, select the blue "Change connection" link underneath the query textbox.
+Set "Authentication" to Managed Identity and set "Managed identity" to the managed identity created in the prerequisites with an appropriate "Connection Name" and select "Create."

     > [!NOTE]
     > If using a source other than Kusto, replace the "Run KQL Query" block with the appropriate block for your data source.
 The "For Each" block will need to be updated to iterate over the results of the query and the "HTTP" block will need to be updated to use the appropriate data from the query results.

-8. (Optional) If the polling interval for the query is greater than 1 minute, click on the "Recurrence" block and set the "Interval" to the polling interval in minutes.
+8. (Optional) If the polling interval for the query is greater than 1 minute, select the "Recurrence" block and set the "Interval" to the polling interval in minutes.

-9. Click on the "HTTP" block and update the "Authentication" to the managed identity created in the prerequisites.
-Click "Save" to save the changes.
+9. Select the "HTTP" block and update the "Authentication" to the managed identity created in the prerequisites.
+Select "Save" to save the changes.

-10. Navigate to "Overview" and click "Run" to test the flow.
-Results will be displayed under "Run History."
+10. Navigate to "Overview" and select "Run" to test the flow.
+Results are displayed under "Run History."

-11. (Optional) Return to the Logic App screen in Azure Portal.
-Navigate to "Settings" -> "Application Insights" and click on the hyperlink to the Application Insights resource.
+11. (Optional) Return to the Logic App screen in Azure portal.
+Navigate to "Settings" -> "Application Insights" and select the hyperlink to the Application Insights resource.
 Navigate to "Monitoring" -> "Alerts."
-Click "Create" -> "Alert Rule."
+Select "Create" -> "Alert Rule."
 From here, you can create an alert rule to notify on failures.